yomguy/DeeFuzzer/README.rst

 0.7.4

- * Change libmysqlclient-dev for bmariadbclient-dev
+ * Change libmysqlclient-dev for libmariadbclient-dev

 0.7.3